Visit Waikiki Beach in the winter

-Winter in Waikiki is a great time of year to explore Oahu’s tropical paradise.
+Winter is a great time of year to explore Waikiki’s tropical paradise.
 Temperatures range from the mid-60s to mid-80s and although the island of Oahu sees slightly more rain during the winter months, it is still a perfect time to enjoy the island.
 Visitors from mid-January through the end of February will notice fewer crowds, as this is typically the slower season on Oahu.
-You’ll also find better rates on Waikiki vacation rentals during this time of year.
+You’ll also find better rates on Waikiki vacation rentals during this time of year, making for a more affordable vacation.

 Celebrate the New Year

-Start off the New Year with Hawaiian flair!
-Attend a luau at Rock-A-Hula or Paradise Cove.
-Experience the nightlife of Waikiki at one of the lively bars, or enjoy live music, dancing, and delicious food from some of Oahu’s finest restaurants.
+As the clock approaches midnight, the atmosphere in Waikiki becomes electric.
+The crowd counts down to the new year with joyful anticipation, and when the clock strikes twelve, the beach erupts with cheers, applause, and the exchange of hugs and well-wishes.
+For a night of fun for all ages, attend a luau at Rock-A-Hula or Paradise Cove.
+Experience the nightlife of Waikiki at one of the lively bars with live music, dancing, and enjoy delicious food from some of Oahu’s finest restaurants.
 Special New Year’s Eve events are found at local spots like Sky Waikiki or Tiki’s Grill & Bar, which both have great locations for viewing the fireworks show over Waikiki Beach.

 Hit the Beach